My Story

 Hi, my name is Kashala Abrahams.

-I grew up as an undiagnosed neurodivergent child (ARFID and OCD) alongside my single mother whose undiagnosed mood disorder and suspected auditory hallucination and psychosis cemented a torturous and excruciating daily life.
-Her undiagnosed state presented as unintentional mental abuse towards me.
-My developmental years were shrouded in early ostracism, innumerable social rejections, mental abuse and major childhood depressive disorder.
+I grew up as an undiagnosed neurodivergent child (ARFID and OCD) alongside my single mother whose undiagnosed and untreated highly erratic mood changes, paranoia and (suspected) auditory hallucinations cemented an excruciating home life upbringing where the world ceased to make sense for both of us.
+Her undiagnosed state presented as unintentional emotional neglect towards me.

 My childhood concluded in self-harm, the bereavement of my little brother, and a suicide attempt.
 I left school with just 4 GCSEs.

-Her daily, minute-by-minute yelling, opening the front door or windows to make strange onomatopoeic sounds, and accusing people of things I couldn’t understand.
+An extract from my longer version: Her daily, minute-by-minute yelling, opening the front door or windows to make strange onomatopoeic sounds, and accusing people of things I couldn’t understand.
 The house brimmed over with constant noise.
 Silence was a concept I never knew back then.

 Fast forward to adulthood